 Some things are obvious, such as don’t tweet the same content over and over again, and space out your tweets so they don’t inundate your followers all at once.

-Here’s a list, courtesy of SocialQuant, of proven techniques for getting more engagement with your tweets.
+Here’s a list of proven techniques for getting more engagement with your tweets.